vicinityh2020/vicinity-agent/README.md

 ### Consuming the event

 Agent automatically pass the events into Adapter, as they appear.
-If Adapter needs to listen to events, Adapter **must** implement the service:
+If Adapter needs to listen to events, **Adapter must implement the service**:
 ```
 PUT /objects/{infrastructure-id}/events/{eid}
 ```